sarehp/Plataphorma/README.md

 On the right side of the screen the best players of each game are shown, updated in real time each time a player finishes a game.
 If no game is selected, the best players overall are shown.

-On the left side of the screen a general chatroom is available.
+On the left side of the screen a chatroom for the current game is available.
 Only signed in users can post messages.
-Each game has its own chatroom.
+If no game is selected a general chatroom is shown.

-The two HTML5 games integrated are available here:
+The original code of the two HTML5 games integrated in this project is available here:
 * Alien Invasion: https://github.com/cykod/AlienInvasion
 * Froot Wars: http://www.wrox.com/WileyCDA/WroxTitle/Professional-HTML5-Mobile-Game-Development.productCd-1118301323,descCd-DOWNLOAD.html